rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    But many refer it simply as "X".

-   TECHNICAL NOTE: To prevent starting from a really bad date, at shutdown, Raspian saves a file containing a date at /etc/fake-hwclock.data so that time moves forward.
+   TECHNICAL NOTE: To prevent starting from a really bad date, at shutdown, Raspbian saves a file containing a date at /etc/fake-hwclock.data so that time moves forward.